When you underwater a ZZ plant, its stem can get wrinkly. This is because the plant has been underwatered for too long and lacks hydration.

 If you place it in direct sunlight, it will harm the plant.
 The leaves and stems will start shriveling when you keep the plant in such conditions.
 The ideal condition for this plant is indirect or partial sunlight.

 Put it in a place where it will get enough sunlight throughout the day.
 Besides the photosynthesis process, sunlight keeps the plant and soil dry.
-This is essential when dealing with the wrinkled stem and overwatering issue.
+This is essential when dealing with the wrinkly ZZ plant stem and overwatering issue.

 8. Examine The Plant After A Week Or So